 - Non-Resident: $1,171 per credit

-Why Entrepreneurship, Innovation and Leadership at UMBC?
+Why Entrepreneurship, Innovation and Leadership?

 UMBC’s graduate program is distinct from others in the region.
 We focus on the critical role that innovation and leadership play in driving your entrepreneurial vision.
 Through applied learning, course deliverables, and a 2-part capstone project, the program equips you with real-world skills.